 What is a homeowners association?

 A homeowners association, or HOA, is an organization within a community that sets the rules for properties in its jurisdiction and enforces them.
-Whether you live in a single-family home, condominium or townhouse, if your community has shared spaces or amenities like a swimming pool, tennis court and security gates, those common areas are likely maintained by an HOA.
+Whether you live in a single-family home, condominium or townhouse, if your community has shared spaces or amenities like a swimming pool, tennis court and security gates, those common areas are likely maintained by an HOA or condo association.
 The HOA is usually run by a board consisting of property owners who are elected by other property owners in the community.

 What do HOA fees cover?